things to do in cusco

 tambomachay

 Its name means place of rest, and this was its function.
-The Inca sovereign passed a large time there with his entourage, haunting or taking walks.
+The Inca sovereign spent a large time there with his entourage, haunting or taking walks.
 The place is the farthest from the same Sacsayhuaman.
 It has complicated systems of small aqueducts that end in two small waterfalls of pure water.
 Therefore, it could also serve as a worship center for water.

 7. The Cathedral of Cusco